jest-community/vscode-jest/README.md

 ![test-explore.png](images/test-explorer.png)

 However, test explorer is new and some features are still work-in-progress or not available yet:
-- can't turn on/off coverage yet
+- can't turn on/off coverage yet (pending on vscode API change)
-- not able to accurately indicate run/debug eligibility on the item level, this means you might not be able to run/debug some items through run/debug buttons.
+- not able to accurately indicate run/debug eligibility on the item level, this means you might not be able to run/debug some items through run/debug buttons. (pending on vscode API change)
+- the tests stats on the top of the explorer might not be accurate, especially for multiroot workspaces. (pending on vscode fix))
 - for watch-mode workspaces, the run button is turned off since tests will be automatically executed.
 - debug can only be exeuted for the test blocks, not on the file or folder level.
-- the tests stats on the top of the explorer might not be accurate, especially for multiroot workspaces.
+- currently not displaying test error in the new test-message-view, as it doesn't seem to add much to the existing hovering-based message view.

 ## Customization
 ### Settings